 SNAZZY TIP: If you plan to check it out, which I thoroughly recommend you do if you’re coming to Paris, entry is free with the Paris Pass.
 Well worth it.
 Otherwise it’s €18.

 SNAZZY TIP: If you go in Summer, you will be fighting crowds and long queues to get in.
 I went in Winter and the queues weren’t long at all and it was easy to wander around at my leisure and take photos.

 Over the years a lot of money has been spent restoring the palace to its former glory.
 And as for the original cost of construction, no one really knows.

-Here are some tours of the Palace I recommend
+Here are some tours of the Palace of Versailles I recommend